 Niger ruling party candidate Bazoum leads early presidential results

-NIAMEY, Dec 29 (Reuters) - The ruling party's presidential candidate in Niger, Mohamed Bazoum, held a large lead in the first partial results from Sunday's election, although his early score was short of the 50% he would need to avoid a second round.
+NIAMEY, Dec 29 (Reuters) - The ruling party's presidential candidate in Niger, Mohamed Bazoum, held a large lead on Tuesday in partial election results, although his early score was short of the 50% he would need to avoid a second round.

-Based on results published late on Monday by the electoral commission from 23 of 266 voting districts, Bazoum received nearly 40% of the vote, ahead of his nearest challenger, former president Mahamane Ousmane, who had about 16%.
+Results published by the electoral commission from 39 of 266 voting districts in Sunday's election showed Bazoum with 40% of the vote, ahead of his nearest challenger, former president Mahamane Ousmane, who had about 15%.

 Bazoum, a former interior minister, is considered a strong favourite to succeed President Mahamadou Issoufou, who is stepping down after two five-year terms leading the country of 23 million.